mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 N_Ar
 ````
-N_Ar is a time parameter related to transmission of any :ref:`CAN Packet <knowledge-base-can-packet>` by a receiver.
+N_Ar is the maximum allowable time for a receiver to transmit a :ref:`CAN Packet <knowledge-base-can-packet>`.
-It is measured from the beginning of the :ref:`CAN Frame <knowledge-base-can-frame>` (that carries such CAN Packet)
+It is measured from the start of CAN frame transmission until the reception of transmission confirmation from
-transmission till the reception of a confirmation that this CAN Frame was received by a sender.
+the data link layer.

 Timeout value:
   1000 ms

 Error handling:
-  If N_Ar timeout is exceeded, then the reception of the :ref:`diagnostic message <knowledge-base-diagnostic-message>`
+  If N_Ar timeout is exceeded, the reception of the :ref:`diagnostic message <knowledge-base-diagnostic-message>`
   shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`: